 If an interview is required:

-- Option 2: Use "Enrollment on Arrival" at participating airports when you return from an international trip
+- Option 2: Use "Enrollment on Arrival" at participating airports when you return from an international trip — no separate appointment needed, and often the fastest path.

 - Arrive 15 minutes early

-- The interview typically lasts 10-15 minutes
+- The interview typically takes about 15 minutes

 How to Renew Global Entry for Free: Best Credit Cards